Working in the UK

 - a government-sponsored student taking a course that is over six months long, or

-- taking a postgraduate course that is at least 12 months long and you are studying at an institution that meets the UK Border Agency's definition of a higher education institution.
+- taking a postgraduate course that is at least 12 months long and you are studying at an institution that meets the UKVI's definition of a higher education institution.

 For more information about dependants, please visit the UKCISA website.